 If you are a couple with a joint account then take a card each for the same account as well.
 This has been very useful for us on the two occasions when we’ve had to cancel our card: once when the card was pickpocketed, and the other after our card details were stolen somehow and money taken from our account (luckily the bank refunded us the money).
 With our backup card we could continue accessing our money as normal.

 Even if you don’t plan on using a credit card it’s good to have just in case and you’ll need one to rent a car.
 Some people use credit cards to accrue frequent flyer points as well, but this only seems worthwhile in the US where credit card companies give you large amounts of points just for signing up.

 Availability of ATMs

 One thing to bear in mind is that not all cards are accepted everywhere in the world.
-In fours years of travelling round the world we have only had problems with a cash machine not accepting Visa once or twice, but it might be worth taking a Mastercard too for times like these.
+In nine years of travelling round the world we have only had problems with a cash machine not accepting Visa once or twice, but it might be worth taking a Mastercard too for times like these.
 It really depends on the area you are travelling to so do some research before you go.

 Getting New Cards Abroad

 As we are travelling permanently it can be an issue to get new cards.
 If they are expiring soon we order new ones before we head to the UK for a visit and pick them up there (we use Simon’s mum’s address).
 If this isn’t possible we have had cards sent to us in Thailand using the normal mail with the cards hidden between bars of chocolate (bonus chocolate!) and had no problems.

 An alternative to a debit card is using a prepaid card that you load up with money and then use just like a debit card.
 We haven’t used one but our friends did for their RTW trip and recommended it.
 We looked at the rates and as the fees weren’t less than our bank it didn’t seem worth the hassle.